Bio

-The female is central to my work.
-I give a voice to the women who need to scream, shout, fight, rebel and reclaim their position.
-Through playful storytelling, I often bring my protagonists into provocative dystopian worlds.
-I question their injustices, reflecting on the belief systems and power structures that affect an individual, drawing from my own experience of being bullied and controlled as a child.
+My practice is deeply rooted in women's experiences, exploring the removal and reclamation of their power.
+Through playful storytelling, I bring my protagonists into provocative dystopian worlds.
+I question their injustices, helping them to rebel against the belief systems and power structures that affect an individual, drawing from my own childhood experiences in an unsettling misogynist environment.

 My work takes inspiration from history, mythology, science fiction, and popular culture.
-I work across digital and analogue outcomes, including film, video art, collage art, interactive experience, and installation.
-I apply a collage approach, overlaying different elements, such as imagery, text, archives, found objects, sounds, footage, animation, and mark-making.
-In Idleness in a Great Source of Evil, I fuse different film techniques, including stop motion, green screen, location shots, CCTV footage, collage animation with text, photography, and mark-making.
+I work across digital and analogue outcomes, including film, video, collage, interactive experience, and installation.
+I apply a collage approach, overlaying various elements, such as imagery, text, archives, found objects, sounds, footage, animation, and mark-making.
+In Idleness in a Great Source of Evil, I fuse many film techniques, including stop motion, green screen, location shots, CCTV footage, collage animation with text, photography, and mark-making.

 Mia Curran, Curator, Exhibitionism: The Art of Display, The Courtauld Institute of Art, Somerset House